dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 To verify that all works, minimal ***example Flask app*** (named BasicFlaskApp here) is used.
 As it does not have much content it could be easily replaced with some other Flask app.

-**This project could be used, for example:**
+This project could be used, for example:

-- **As a base for your own Flask project that require similar characteristics (i.e., when starting new project from beginning).**
+- As a base for your (or for bootstrapping) Flask project that require similar characteristics (i.e., starting fresh project from beginning).

-- **As additional learning material when learning Docker.**
+- As additional learning material when learning Docker.

-## Running
+## Running (from code)

-### Test run (from code)
+### Test run

 1. Clone the project.

 2. `cd docker-flask-app-base-apache2-wsgi-py3`

-3. Open docker-setup.sh and replace all occurrences of 'writeyourdockeridhere' with your docker id.
-Then run `sh docker-setup.sh`.

-4. Verify that web app works.
+3. `docker-compose build` (or with env parameters - see comments in Dockerfile under 'To get following env arguments filled')

+4. `docker-compose up -d`

+5. Verify.
 In browser, open: http://localhost:8888/.
 The webpage (of ***example Flask app***) should appear.

-5. Cleaning up.
-Open docker-cleanup.sh and replace all occurrences of 'writeyourdockeridhere' with your docker id.
-Then run `sh docker-cleanup.sh`.
+6. `docker-compose down`

 ### When using this project as a basis upon to build your own Flask web app